 Choose the Output Location

-MS Excel may take few moments to populate data to the worksheet.
+MS Excel may take a few moments to populate data into the worksheet.

 QODBC for POS Frequently Asked Questions

 The Frequently asked questions about this product are constantly changing, so we have a web page set up with these questions.
 It can be found at: